mikemix/mxdiModule/README.md

 ];
 ```

-This will enable the module and register the Abstract Factory with the Service Manager.
+This will enable the module and register the Abstract Factory in the ZF2's Service Manager.

 ### Annotation mapping